vue-land/vue-land.github.io/docs/faq/checking-versions.md

 ---
 outline: [2, 3]
 ---
-# How do I check which version I'm using?
+# How do I check which Vue version something is using?

 ## Identifying Vue 2 and Vue 3

-It usually isn't necessary to know exactly which version of Vue you're using, but it is important to know whether it's Vue 2 or Vue 3.
+It usually isn't necessary to know exactly which version of Vue something is using, but it is important to know whether it's Vue 2 or Vue 3.

 ### Based on the code